redhat-openshift/pr-generator/README.md

 - `--short`: Generate a concise description
 - `<jira_ticket>`: Jira ticket number to include in the description
 - `<number>`: Number of commits to include (optional, defaults to all unmerged commits)
+- `--remote`: Git remote to use for comparison (default: origin)
+- `--template`: Path to a custom PR template file
+- `--server-host`: MPC server host (default: localhost)
+- `--server-port`: MPC server port (default: 8000)
+- `--output-file`: Output file path to write the PR description (optional)
+- `--force`: Force overwrite of output file if it exists

 ## Example Output